 Originally built in 1934, South China Stadium was renovated in 1953 to accommodate up to 12,000 supporters.
 Plans to redevelop the stadium have existed since as far back as 1997, but it was not until 2012 that funding was secured from the Jockey Club to put the project in motion.
 Unfortunately, construction was further delayed by five years due to problems with drainage and the removal of old trees, the latter of which required a permit.

 As South China vice-chairman Andy Lo remarked, “It took us two years just to remove one tree!”

 With a new state of the art facility comes the obvious question of whether the Caroliners, who self-relegated from the Premier League in 2017, had any intention of returning to the top flight?

-“(South China Athletic Association) was established with football as its first sport so we will always have this ambition,” Lo responded. “(However), we first need to improve our results in the First Division and attract more fans to our matches.
-I often go to watch the first team play at Happy Valley Recreation Ground but even though admission is free, very few fans turn up.
-It breaks my heart every time.
+“(South China Athletic Association) was established with football as its first sport so we will always have this aspiratioin,” Lo responded. “(However), we first need to improve our results in the First Division and attract more fans to our matches.
+I watch the first team play at Happy Valley Recreation Ground from time to time, but even though admission is free, very few fans turn up.
+It’s quite sad.

-“If the Premier League can add more teams then of course, we would like to be a part of it.
-But, this season it was difficult (for the Hong Kong Football Association) to find eight clubs to participate – and one of the clubs they did find was HKFC, a team that we used to beat by nine goals.
-There is no set timetable for a return to the Premier League and we will continue to take a wait and see approach.”
+“If the Premier League want to add more teams then, of course, we would like to be included in those talks.
+But this season it was difficult (for the Hong Kong Football Association) to find eight clubs to participate – and one of the clubs they did find was HKFC, a team that we used to beat by nine goals.
+There is no set timetable for a return to the Premier League, and we will continue to take a wait and see approach.”